frederic-perez/AmE-dictionary/data/dictionary.md

 __no strings attached__ _idiom_ :three: Free of conditions, limitations, obligations, etc. _The goodwill compensation comes with no strings attached._
 __no way around it__
 __no worries__ _idiom_ :three: No worries is an expression seen in Australian, British and New Zealand English meaning "do not worry about that", "that's all right", or "sure thing".
 It is similar to the American English _no problem._
+__no-brainer__ _idiom_ A very easy or obvious choice, decision, or solution.
+(So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don't know why it took me so long to figure out!_
 __no-holds-barred__
 __no-no__ _n_ _informal_ :nine::hammer:
 __no-questions-asked__ :two::hammer: _The had a no-questions-asked policy._